ts2/ts2/README.md

 # TS2 - Train Signalling Simulation
+version 0.3

 ## Overview
-"Train Signalling Simulation" (TS2) is a simulation game where you have to dispatch trains across an area and keep them on schedule.
+"Train Signalling Simulation" (TS2) is a railways simulation game where you have to dispatch trains across an area and keep them on schedule.
 See homepage for more details.

 ## Links
 * [TS2 Homepage](http://ts2.sf.net)